Backup and Restore

-Computer exports encrypted or plaintext backup files.
-Restore from file.
+The computer exports encrypted or plaintext backup files.
+Restore from a file.
 No cloud involved.

 A backup includes: